adlrkbln/MoodApp/README.md

 ## Usage

 1. Open the application interface.
-2. Use the provided menus to view upcoming deadlines, set tasks, or view grades.
+2. Use the provided menus to view upcoming deadlines, set tasks, view grades, etc.
 3. Since this is a prototype, some features are mock-ups meant to represent the final vision of the application.

 ## Limitations